pvto/konte-art/README.md

 ![meshm2.png](img/README/2015-02-24-02-09-meshm2.png)
 [meshm2.c3dg](img/README/meshm2.c3dg)

+Konte is a small formal language and an execution environment for generating png images, "drawing by coding".

 *This is an art project for generative graphics.
-Java code is old and crappy, but there are one or two nice things here.
-I'll be cleaning up the code, and you are warned.*
+Its code is old and partly crappy, but there are one or two nice things there.
+I'll be cleaning up the code, but you are warned.*

-Konte is a small formal language and an execution environment for generating png images.
-It projects arbitrary z-ordered and linearly transformed 3D bezier paths on a Java2D canvas.
+ - konte projects arbitrary z-ordered and linearly transformed 3D bezier paths on a Java2D canvas
  - there is no edge clipping, so 3D is "semi" in this way
  - you should avoid excessively large shapes that could create strange overlap effects
  - there is a layering property in the language, so you can draw on multiple layers like in Photoshop
  - there is an ad hoc support for meshes
- - ortographic and cabinet (oblique) perspectives are supported
+ - ordinary, ortographic and cabinet (oblique) perspectives are supported

 ![mcs6_9.png](img/README/2015-02-24-02-26-mcs6_9.png)
 [mcs6_9.c3dg](img/README/mcs6_9.c3dg)